jonifreeman/ajatusasana.fi/en/products.markdown

 understanding your unique bodily proportions, personality, and personal life history, with the aim of  helping you find your own life rhythm.

+All services and products in two languages: English and Finnish.